alecksmart/phalcon-starter-kit/README.md

 To test live reload, edit, for instance, _dev/app/views/index/index.volt_ and save it.
 See the browser reloading.

-Tested on Linux only.
+Tested under Linux only.
 Seems to be well-compliant with xdebug.
 For custom configuration, check file _package.json_.